Pandicon/stellar-guesser/README.md

 Also in `./gen/android/app/src/main/`, see the `AndroidManifest.xml` file and add in a line containing `<uses-permission android:name="android.permission.INTERNET"/>` - this way the app will be able to access the internet.
 It should go inside the `manifest` tag, but outside the `application` tag.

+## Testing
+Apart from the usual way of testing the app by using it, one can also enable some additional testing UI by setting the `TESTING` environmental variable to `true`.
+This can be done for example by having a `.env` file next to the binary and have a `TESTING=true` line in it.
+This additional UI lets us test things by hand, for example one can highlight stars inside a given constellation etc. - this would be very difficult to make a unit test for and it is probably safer to test it visually first.

 ## Credits
 The native events handling and window creation was generated from the [agdk-egui example](https://github.com/rust-mobile/rust-android-examples).